Lombard Street (Portland, Oregon)

-Lombard Street is a main thoroughfare in North and Northeast Portland, Oregon.
-It serves as a boundary and main commercial street for several North Portland neighborhoods.
+Lombard Street is a main thoroughfare in Portland, Oregon, United States.
+It serves as a boundary and main commercial street for several north Portland neighborhoods.

 Route description

-Lombard Street begins at the entrance to Kelley Point Park, near the confluence of the Columbia and Willamette Rivers.
+Lombard Street begins at Columbia Blvd. about 2.7 miles south of the confluence of the Columbia and Willamette Rivers.
 From here, it crosses the Columbia Slough and briefly runs southwest before turning south, serving as a primary industrial arterial.
-It then crosses above a railroad junction which serves that industrial area, briefly continues as Burgard Road, then turns southeast and continues again as Lombard.
-It passes Schnitzer Steel and Pier Park before continuing into Downtown St. Johns as the main commercial street.
+It then crosses above a railroad junction which serves that industrial area.
+It passes Pier Park before continuing into Downtown St. Johns as the main commercial street.
 At the end of that section, it crosses an intersection with Richmond Avenue, at which point it takes over the U.S. Route 30 Bypass (US 30 Byp.) designation.
 Lombard continues as a primarily commercial street through several neighborhoods (listed below).

 Lombard turns slightly as it passes Columbia Park and continues east.
 It crosses Interstate Avenue (OR 99W).
 It then passes over Interstate 5 (I-5), providing access to the freeway via a half-cloverleaf interchange.
 Next, it crosses OR 99E (Martin Luther King, Jr. Boulevard), at which point it becomes a primarily industrial thoroughfare, employing interchanges for all but one of its four-way crossings.
-At its intersection with NE 10th Avenue, it turns southeast and continues until its intersection with NE 46th Avenue, at which point the street's designation as Lombard ends and it continues as NE Portland Highway.
+At its intersection with NE 10th Avenue, it turns southeast and continues until it passes over Interstate 205, at which point the street's designation as Lombard ends and it continues as NE Sandy Blvd.